Rinchu93/cgal/Guidelines/Testing.md

 If you pass the option `-V` (or `--verbose`), you will see the command lines used to run the tests, and the output of the tests.
 Otherwise, the output is only in the file `Testing/Temporary/LastTest.log` of your current build directory.

 ### Dry-run of CTest
-If you pass `-N` to the ctest command line, CTest will make a dry-run: it will *display* the list of all tests that it will launch, instead of launching them.
-You can pass both the options `-N -V` to see at the same time the command lines CTest will use.
+If you pass `-N` to the ctest command line, [CTest] will make a dry-run: it will *display* the list of all tests that it will launch, instead of launching them.
+You can pass both the options `-N -V` to see at the same time the command lines [CTest] will use.

 ### Example
 Here is an example of a partial test of Mesh_3 (a fix of all tests and examples having `features` in their names), that is run at the root of the build directory `$HOME/Git/cgal/build`.
-The options used are:
+The [CTest] options used in that run are:
 - `-j3` to run three jobs in parallel,
 - `-L Mesh_3` to run only tests with the *label* `Mesh_3`
 - `-R features` to restrict further the list of test cases to those having `features` in their names